 Medicare Part D notices (of either creditable or non-creditable coverage) are due for distribution prior to October 15th.

 Medicare Prescription Drug, Improvement, and Modernization Act of 2003 requires entities who offer prescription drug coverage to notify Medicare Part D eligible individuals whether their prescription coverage is creditable coverage.
-With respect to group health plans including prescription coverage offered by an employer to any Medicare Part D eligible employees (whether or not retired), or Medicare Part D Medicare-eligible spouses or dependents, you must provide those individuals with a Notice of Creditable or Non-Creditable Coverage to advise them whether your drug plan’s total gross value is at least as valuable as the standard Part D coverage (i.e., creditable).
+With respect to group health plans including prescription coverage offered by an employer to any Medicare Part D eligible employees (whether or not retired) or to Medicare Part D Medicare-eligible spouses or dependents, the employer must provide those individuals with a Notice of Creditable or Non-Creditable Coverage to advise them whether the drug plan’s total gross value is at least as valuable as the standard Part D coverage (i.e., creditable).
 Medicare Part D notices must be provided to Medicare-eligible individuals prior to October 15th of each year (i.e., by October 14th).

 The initial notices were due by November 15, 2005 and have been modified numerous times.
 The newest model notices and guidance were issued for use after April 1, 2011.
 Therefore, any notices you send from this point forward must conform to the new guidelines.
 Use of the former model notices will not suffice.

 As a reminder, there are five instances in which such notice must be provided:

 - Prior to an individual’s initial enrollment period for Part D;

 - Prior to the effective date of enrollment in your company’s prescription drug coverage;

 - Upon any change in your plan’s creditable status;